Connecticut real estate licensees are regulated by the:

 Connecticut Department of Consumer Protection

-While the Department of Consumer Protection oversees the Commission, it is not the direct regulatory body for real estate licensees.
-This option confuses the parent organization with the specific regulatory agency.
+The Department of Consumer Protection is the parent agency that houses the Commission, but it is not itself the direct regulatory body for real estate licensees β the Commission operates within DCP as a distinct entity with its own authority.

 Connecticut Real Estate Association